-Prereq: Two courses from AN S 223, AN S 225, AN S 226, AN S 229, AN S 235 An overview of animal agriculture with emphasis on animal agriculture in developing countries.
-Historical, economic, environmental; and political considerations will be assessed and evaluated.
-Issues related to gender, resilience and sustainability for different production systems will be investigated.
+Prereq: Two courses from AN S 223, AN S 225, AN S 226, AN S 229, AN S 235

+An overview of animal agriculture with emphasis in developing countries.

+Historical, economic, environmental, and political considerations will be assessed and evaluated.
+Issues related to gender, resilience and sustainability for different production systems including alternative livestock species, will be investigated.
+The role of animal source foods in attainment of global food security will be discussed.